Last Updated on April 14, 2022 by Grow with Bovees

 Keep in mind that it has the best growth performance in clay soil with a pH between 5.8 and 7.0 but tolerates higher numbers if needed.

-Buffalo grass is another warm-season grass, drought-tolerant grass that survives perfectly in clay soil with only 1.5 inches of rainfall per month.
+Buffalo grass is another warm-season grass, drought-tolerant grass that survives perfectly and grows well in clay soil with only 1.5 inches of rainfall per month.
+Once established, this type of grass requires minimal irrigation to grow well.

 Maintenance is simple and hassle-free.